emsellem/pymusepipe/docs/index.rst

 ..
 The pretty useful extension `autodoc`_ is activated by default and lets
 ..    you include documentation from docstrings.
 Docstrings can be written in
 ..    `Google style`_ (recommended!), `NumPy style`_ and `classical style`_.
+..
+To compile the sphinx documentation correctly you need
+.. pip install sphinxcontrib-email
+..

 Contents